Philosophy

 Process

 Where we don’t have the cooperation of the individual institution (which we would always prefer), we feature them on the strength of proprietary and publicly available or previously supplied data.
 Our rankings are designed with this in mind.
 Many of our metrics - such as reputation, or research strength, can be modelled without direct institution data.
 The types of institution data we require, such as faculty or student numbers, are almost always a matter of public record.
-Only under very clear circumstances, and with the agreement of our governance process, can institutions be exempted for particular reasons.

 Opting out vs. Eligibility